DimitriGeelen/js-loan-calculator/README.md

 * Simple web server to serve the application
 * Installation scripts for Linux/Mac and Windows
 * Ubuntu setup script for fresh installations
+* LAN access for multiple devices on the same network

 ## System Requirements
 * Node.js (v12 or higher)